Bankrupt by Wrong Cybersecurity!How some firms (especially SMBs) can go broke

 We are capable of continuously hacking enterprise-level systems.
 We can detect small changes that could pose risks to your business.
 We combine automated tools with the best-trained cybersecurity professionals.

 We automate almost everything we know and do.
-Our product Asserts allow us to evaluate the state of your systems quickly.
+A product we used to offer, Asserts allowed us to evaluate the state of your systems quickly.

 We store, describe, and track almost everything in our Attack Surface Manager (ASM).
 ASM makes it easier for our customers to keep track of their security weaknesses as well as fixes.